ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-3.1.png" alt="linearly separable data">

 # Data analysis
+## Where do users drop off most frequently?
+To understand where

+## What are the most common entry points?
+## How far do users typically progress through the purchase funnel?
+## How do promotion views affect engagement or conversion?
+## Are some landing pages “dead ends”?
+## Which pages lead to conversions most effectively?
+## What happens after users sign in?
+## How many steps does it take to reach a key goal?

 Now that we have all user paths, let’s check how many of them include the event `view_promotion`.
 To do that, we will label each path depending on whether this event appears in it, and then calculate how frequent it is: